 Sparsely vegetated ecosystems were subdivided into four subtypes: shrub, talus, cliff, and rock outcrop ecosystems; these are described below.

 Shrub

 In the study area, shrub ecosystems occurred on small rock outcrops with cracks and crevices in grassland areas.
-These ecosystems were steep; soils were restricted to small pockets.
-Scattered shrubs and cliff ferns grew in cracks and crevices.
+Soils were restricted to small pockets.
+Scattered shrubs grew in cracks and crevices.

 Talus